Western Animation: Xavier: Renegade Angel

 - I Just Want to Have Friends: The crushing loneliness Xavier experiences leads him into most of the bizarre adventures he experiences in the desperate search for even a single friend.

-- Kangaroo Court: Xavier is given a gun to protect the mayor of a town, only for the person who gave him the gun to shoot the mayor and say Xavier did it.
-He goes to court, where he's actually on trial for being on trial, and that by claiming that he's innocent, it proves that he is on trial.
-Xavier's then sentenced to three glimpses into his own soul, which is immediately extended to seven when he scoffs at how easy it is.
+- Kangaroo Court: After being framed for killing a mayor and going to court, Xavier is faced with a jury of his metal peers.
+Xavier is proven guilty of being on trial, and then sentenced to three glimpses into his own soul, which is immediately extended to seven when he scoffs at how easy it is.

 - Left Hanging: the Season 1 finale.